alexisvafiadis/Connected-Headset-Data-Management-Platform--Better-Labor/README.md

 - **Chart.js**: Library for displaying environmental data as interactive charts.
 - **noUiSlider**: For user-friendly slider inputs.
 - **PHPMailer**: Used for sending emails with attachments.

+---

+## Project Evaluation

+### 1. Quality and Performance Overview
+This section highlights some aspects of the quality of the final website.

+- **Usefulness**: Great functionality.

+- **Cross-Browser Compatibility**: Works well across major browsers.

+- **Security**: Decent, but can be improved.

+- **User-Friendliness**: Easy to use, but some areas could be more intuitive.

+- **Responsive Design**: Mediocre, needs better adaptation to mobile and window resize.

+- **Aesthetics**: Functional, but most of the website lacks visual appeal.

+---

+### 2. Areas for Improvement

+Below are some suggestions for improving the platform based on user feedback and internal assessments:

+- **Language Selection**: Implementing multi-language support would improve the platform’s accessibility for non-French-speaking users.
+A language toggle could be introduced in the header or settings.

+- **User Addition/Banning from Admin Space**: Adding the ability for administrators to ban or restore users directly from the admin panel would enhance control over user management.

+- **Design Enhancements**: Pages such as "Découvrir," "Accueil," and "Nous" need a design overhaul.
+Improving their aesthetic appeal and adapting the layout for all screen resolutions would greatly enhance user satisfaction.

+- **Responsive Design Improvements**: To address the issues with responsiveness, the platform should undergo redesigns to work seamlessly on all devices, particularly mobile phones and tablets.

+- **Ticketing System**: Adding a ticketing system where workers and managers can submit issues or feedback directly would improve communication and streamline problem resolution.

+---

 ## Setup & Installation